TechTrekker25/converter/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.
+This project is licensed under the  GNU License.
+See [LICENSE](https://github.com/TechTrekker25/converter/blob/main/LICENSE) for more details.

 ## Contact